mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/signed-webhooks.md

 PUT https://api.nexmo.com/v2/applications/YOUR_APPLICATION_ID
 ```

-using the response JSON from the previous step as the request body with addition of `signed_callbacks` parameter:
+using the response JSON from the previous step as the request body with the addition of `signed_callbacks` parameter:

 ```json
 {